F-1 student visa proof of funds

 July 15th, 2021 by IEFA

-Once you’ve narrowed down your choice of schools and confirmed admissions, the next step is to apply for an F-1 international student visa to get authorization to study in the US.
+Once you’ve narrowed down your choice of schools and confirmed admissions, the next step is to apply for an F-1 international student visa to get authorization to study in the U.S.

-All prospective foreign students are required to demonstrate that they have the financial capability to support him or herself while studying in the US.
-This includes covering tuition and fees, living expenses, and any dependents – without working during your studies.
+All prospective foreign students are required to demonstrate that they have the financial capability to support him or herself while studying in the U.S. This includes covering tuition and fees, living expenses, and any dependents – without working during your studies.

 Proof of liquid assets